seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 I generally depend on four libraries.
 Although technically you could get away without any supporting libraries, these save a lot of time and effort.
 The libraries are:

-- Google's [ANGLE project](https://code.google.com/p/angleproject/) provides an OpenGL ES 2.0 (soon 3.0) driver on Windows that wraps DirectX.
+- Google's [ANGLE project](https://code.google.com/p/angleproject/) provides an OpenGL ES 2.0 (soon 3.0) driver library for Windows that wraps Direct3D.
 This is useful so you don't have to depend on the user downloading the OpenGL drivers for their graphics card on Windows.
 - [GLFW](glfw.org) to create a window and otherwise interact with the OS and other devices.
 Many people prefer [SDL2](https://www.libsdl.org/) or [GLUT](https://www.opengl.org/resources/libraries/glut/).
 Alternatively you could use the standard low-level supporting libraries supported by your operating system - WGL, GLX or EGL.
 - [GLM](glm.g-truc.net) is a widely used vector and matrix library.
 It's particularly nice because it mirrors GLSL standard types and operations as much as possible, so hopefully there's some learning synergies there.
 I have tried using [Eigen](http://eigen.tuxfamily.org/) which is more of a general linear algebra library focusing on performance, but it has a lot of limitations on how you can use (passing or storing types by value is complicated) it because it uses low-level processor vector operations under the covers.
 Of course you could always write your own matrix classes, but it's a pretty big task.
 - [GLEW](http://glew.sourceforge.net/) is a commonly used extension loader.
 Unfortunately extension loaders in general don't seem to work with ANGLE so I haven't used it much. [glbinding](https://github.com/hpicgs/glbinding) and [glLoadGen](https://bitbucket.org/alfonse/glloadgen/wiki/Home) are both code generators that create loaders for specific target versions of OpenGL.
 These don't seem to be able to target OpenGL ES versions however.